 If you fail to comply with the Move-Over Law, or do not yield the right of way to an emergency vehicle, you are liable to:

 Why have a Move-Over Law?

-The Move-Over Law ensures the safety of first responders (police officers, firefighters, ambulance technicians, carrier enforcement officers, tow truck operators, road maintenance workers) when they are working by the side of the road, as well as the safety of anyone else in the area (such as the occupants of a flipped vehicle in the case of an accident, for example).
+The Move-Over Law ensures the safety of first responders (police officers, firefighters, ambulance technicians, carrier enforcement officers, tow truck operators, road maintenance workers, wildlife protection officers) when they are working by the side of the road, as well as the safety of anyone else in the area (such as the occupants of a flipped vehicle in the case of an accident, for example).

 A measure taken to ensure the safety of workers

 The section of the Highway Safety Code concerning the Move-Over Law came into effect in 2012.
 It seeks to reduce the risks encountered by people carrying out emergency interventions on a roadway.

 Where and when does the Move-Over Law apply?

 - The Move-Over Law applies everywhere—on highways, country roads and city streets

 - It applies whenever an emergency vehicle, tow truck or surveillance vehicle is stopped and its yellow arrow light signal, flashing lights or rotating lights are activated.
 Vehicles for which you are required to move over include:

 - police vehicles